docmost/docs/docs/introduction.md

 ## FAQ
 **How do I install Docmost?**
 We have written an installation guide for you.
-You can find it [here](./installation).
+You can find it on the [installation page](./installation).

 **Do you have a cloud version if I don't want to host it myself?**
 There is no cloud version for now.
 It will be available in the future.

 **What license does Docmost use?**
 Docmost is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) (GNU Affero General Public License).

+**Got anymore questions?**
+Feel free to email me at _philip at docmost.com_.